 In Order No. 6 filed October 30, 2019, the ALJ approved the transaction to proceed and required the applicants to file proof that the transaction had closed and that customer deposits had been addressed.

-On November 12, 2019, MSEC Waste Water filed notice that the sale had closed on November 7, 2019, along with the attached bill of sale and the affidavit of MSEC Enterprises that there were no customer deposits to be addressed.
+On November 12, 2019, MSEC Waste Water filed notice that the sale had closed on November 7, 2019, along with the attached bill of sale and the affidavit of MSEC Enterprises attesting that there were no customer deposits to be addressed.